Preyash-NEU/InsightIQ/README.md

 2. Register a new user: `POST /api/v1/auth/register`
 3. Login: `POST /api/v1/auth/login` (copy the access token)
 4. Click "Authorize" button (top right) and paste token
-5. Upload a CSV: `POST /api/v1/data-sources/upload-csv`
+5. Upload a file: `POST /api/v1/data-sources/upload` (CSV, Excel, JSON, or Parquet)
 6. Ask a question: `POST /api/v1/queries/natural-language`

 **Example query**: "What is the total sum of the revenue column?"